-The main advantage in completing a lump sum death grant nomination form is that it helps the Highland Council Pension Fund to pay the death grant more quickly without forming part of your estate (i.e. it does not count for inheritance tax purposes).
-The Highland Council Pension Fund must retain absolute discretion as to the distribution of the death grant.
+The main advantage in completing a lump sum death grant nomination form is that it helps Highland Pension Fund to pay the death grant more quickly without forming part of your estate (i.e. it does not count for inheritance tax purposes).

+Highland Pension Fund must retain absolute discretion as to the distribution of the death grant.
 In the majority of cases, payment will simply be made in accordance with your nomination, however there may be circumstances which prevent us from doing so (for example, if your nominee predeceases you), therefore it is extremely important to keep your nomination up to date.

-You can tell us who you would like to nominate to receive the lump sum death grant payment, by completing a nomination form.
-Our nomination form can be found on the resources section of our website www.highlandpensionfund.org/resources.
+You can tell us who you would like to nominate to receive the lump sum death grant payment by completing a nomination form.
+Our nomination form can be found on the resources section of our website.
 Alternatively, you can request a form by email or telephone (our contact details can be found at the end of this newsletter).

 You can revise your nomination at any time by completing a new nomination form.
-It is your responsibility to ensure your nominations are kept up to date and line with your wishes.
+It is your responsibility to ensure your nominations are kept up to date and in line with your wishes.